sasmlange/Video-Tracking-System/introduction.rst

   :width: 800
   :alt: The Introduction Page

-To edit, Find the file "index.rst".
+To edit, Find the file "index.php".
 In the file find the comment "Start Custom".

 .. code-block:: html
     :emphasize-lines: 1